yocontra/node-gdal-next/README.md

 - Numerous bugfixes including a number of memory leaks

 The default install is currently the 3.3 branch which is bundled with GDAL 3.3.3.
+GDAL 3.4.0 is available on the 3.4 branch which can be installed as `gdal-async@next`.

 Support for `worker_threads` is planned but it is not a priority project